jangocoo/semantic-ledger-protocol/README.md

 A submission is rational only if expected royalty yield exceeds publication cost.
 This creates a natural quality filter without manual moderation.

-### Node Rewards
+### Infrastructure Node Rewards

 Nodes providing inference, storage, and validation earn proportional rewards based on their role in maintaining the semantic state.

 ### Distributed Consensus

 Nodes reach agreement on:
  - novelty scores
  - lineage links

- - concept validity

  - reward distributions
  - embedding checkpoint updates

 Consensus ensures global consistency and prevents manipulation of novelty scoring.

 ### Protocol Components

-Novelty Engine: Formal definition of conceptual distance and scoring.
+ 1. Novelty Engine: Formal definition of conceptual distance and scoring.

-Lineage Model: Rules for authorship attribution and propagation.
+ 2. Lineage Model: Rules for authorship attribution and propagation.

-Concept Graph: Data structure for concepts, embeddings, and metadata.
+ 3. Concept Graph: Data structure for concepts, embeddings, and metadata.

-Consensus Rules: Validation, conflict resolution, and state synchronization.
+ 4. Consensus Rules: Validation, conflict resolution, and state synchronization.

-Economic Rules: Publishing fees, royalty mechanics, and node incentives.
+ 5. Economic Rules: Publishing fees, royalty mechanics, and node incentives.

-Security: Anti-sybil mechanisms and defenses against synthetic novelty attacks.
+ 6. Security: Defenses against synthetic novelty attacks, concept squatting or hijacking.

+## Technical Viability

+Transformers enable fine-grained semantic understanding.
+A practical PoC can:
+ - Extract hidden-state trajectories.
+ - Compare segment-level distances.
+ - Compute novelty relative to existing trajectories.
+ - Scale to multimodal representations.
+ - This low-level semantic comparison forms the backbone of SLP’s novelty diff.

-### Goals of This Specification
+### Goals of This Specification and PoC

-Define the functional and mathematical requirements of the protocol.
+ - Define the vision and requirements of the protocol.

-Provide implementation-agnostic specifications for experimentation and research.

-Support interoperable implementations in both open and closed environments.

-Establish a neutral reference standard for semantic novelty evaluation.
+ - Test technical viability and demand for the system on text based data.

 ## Status

 Early-stage conceptual specification.
-Formal math, diagrams, and reference pseudocode will be added progressively.
+PoC draft.

 ## Running the Prototype (Docker)